yaml-js/vite/README.md

 ## Acknowledgements
 * [Vite](https://vitejs.dev/) - The blazing fast frontend tooling.
 * [YAML](https://yaml.org/) - A human-friendly data serialization standard.
-Contact
+* [yaml library](github.com/eemeli/yaml) - This fantastic library made our job easier by not having to build a YAML parser Contact

 ## Contacts for assistance